GirishCodeAlchemy/terraform-aws-sso-module/README.md

 Configuration for SSO Groups and Members.

 > [!IMPORTANT]
-> v1: Currently the groups and memberrs will be created only if those users are created using sso_user_configmap.
+> v1: Currently, groups and members will only be created if those users are created using the `sso_user_configmap`.\
+> \

-> For support in adding `existing users`, which were manually created on the AWS console, to map them to the existing `Group` and `Member`, please await the release of version 2 of this module.
+> For assistance in adding `existing users`, who were manually created on the AWS console, and mapping them to the existing `Group` and `Member`, please await the release of version 2 of this module.

 ```hcl
 variable "sso_groups_configmap" {